 The value "Repeat" in the dialog box "Measurement" displays the operation mode of the waveform generator, it can be changed by a menu using the direction keys (see Fig. 16).
-If "single shot" is selected, the generator produces one waveform per trigger and waits for the next trigger.
+If "single shot" is selected, the generator produces one waveform or one waveform burst (see Fig. 17) per trigger and waits for the next trigger.
 If "continuous" is selected, the generator produces the waveform repeatedly, once it has been triggered.